 Case Poster Presentation

 - If your case is chosen as a poster presentation, bulletin boards will be provided for you to mat your poster materials.
 Each bulletin board will be assigned 4 poster spots (2 side-by-side spots on each side of the board).
-You will be designated a 4' tall by 4' wide space to hang your poster.
-Please do not allow your poster to exceed the 4' x 4' size or it will encroach on the neighboring poster space.
+You will be designated a space to hang your poster.
+Please do not allow your poster to exceed 3.5' x 3.5' OR 42" x 42" size or it will encroach on the neighboring poster space.